TOI-1634 b: an Ultra-Short Period Keystone Planet Sitting Inside the M Dwarf Radius Valley

 \section{Summary and Conclusions}

 We presented the discovery of \name{} b, an ultra-short period keystone planet orbiting an M2 dwarf, which sits within radius valley.
-Keystone planets are useful because knowledge of their bulk composition can be used to distinguish between radius valley emergence models of thermally-driven mass loss and gas-depleted formation.
+Keystone planets are useful because knowledge of their bulk composition may be used to distinguish between radius valley emergence models of thermally-driven mass loss and gas-depleted formation.
 Our work has produced the following main findings:

-\begin{enumerate} \item \name{} b is a sub-Neptune USP planet with $P=0.989343\pm 0.000015$ days, $r_p=$ \rplanet{} \Rearth{,} and $m_p=$ \mplanet{} \Mearth{.} The mass and radius of \name{} b are inconsistent with an Earth-like composition at $5.9\sigma$. \item The bulk composition of \name{} b is inconsistent with models of thermally-driven mass loss (i.e. photoevaporation and core-powered mass loss) and with gas-poor formation.
-Instead, \name{} b favors the gas-depleted formation model and suggests that this formation mechanism may start to dominate the close-in planet population around M dwarfs with masses $\lesssim 0.5$ \Msun{.} \item Emission spectroscopy observations will help to establish the chemical and physical properties that make the atmosphere of \name{} b resistant to hydrodynamic escape.
+\begin{enumerate} \item \name{} b is a sub-Neptune USP planet with $P=0.989343\pm 0.000015$ days, $r_p=$ \rplanet{} \Rearth{,} and $m_p=$ \mplanet{} \Mearth{.} The mass and radius of \name{} b are inconsistent with an Earth-like composition at $5.9\sigma$. \item The composition of \name{} b deviates from expections from the close-in planet population and may be explained by either a volatile-rich layer with a high mean molecular weight atmosphere that is resistant to atmospheric loss, or by a rocky composition that is Ca and Al-enriched and consequently under-dense relative to the Earth. \item The bulk composition of \name{} b is inconsistent with models of thermally-driven mass loss (i.e. photoevaporation and core-powered mass loss) and with gas-poor formation.
+Instead, \name{} b appears to support the gas-depleted formation model and would suggest that this formation mechanism may start to dominate the close-in planet population around M dwarfs with masses $\lesssim 0.5$ \Msun{} if indeed \name{} b is not rocky. \item Emission spectroscopy observations will help to establish the chemical and physical properties that make the atmosphere of \name{} b resistant to hydrodynamic escape.
 Atmospheric models of solar composition, H$_2$O-dominated, and CO$_2$-dominated may be distinguished with 2-5 eclipse observations with JWST/MIRI or JWST/NIRSpec. \item Upon evaluating our RV sensitivity to additional planets, we are able to rule out terrestrial-mass planets more massive than 5 \Mearth{} within 2-3 days and planets $>15$ \Mearth{} within the star's habitable zone between 30-125 days. \end{enumerate}